1995: The first version

 The stories give the impression of a relatively small, private and undisturbed dwelling which could serve as the base of operations for his unique and dangerous career.
 And it had very useful secret exits and passages.

-Except for the bow window, it probably would not have stood out among the rows of common terraced houses which lined Baker Street.
-But behind the facade was something that was absolutely unique.
+Except for the bow window, this dwelling would have probably not stood out among the rows of common terraced houses which lined Baker Street.

 That uniqueness is what compelled me to draw the illustration in the first place.
 It is a main character in the stories; a unique fictional character that fires the imagination.